shenango/caladan/README.md

 For the ConnectX-5, the firmware version must be at least 16.26.1040.
 Additionally, directpath requires Linux kernel version 5.0.0 or newer.

-To enable directpath, set `CONFIG_DIRECTPATH=y` in build/config before building and add `enable_directpath` to the config file for all runtimes that should use directpath.
+To enable directpath, add `enable_directpath` to the config file for all runtimes that should use directpath.
 Each runtime launched with directpath must currently run as root and have a unique IP address.

 ### Storage
 This code has been tested with an Intel Optane SSD 900P Series NVMe device.